InfiniteDevelopment/Instagram-growth/README.md

 I developed this script for growing the awareness around https://artboost.com Thought it would nice to share it with the world and help other startups.
+So they can survive with minimal marketing budget.

 I don't support this automatic bot behavior myself and neither does instagram.
 Use this script at your own risk!!!